• Home

 Resonating Bodies

-a series of mixed media installations and community outreach projects which focuses on biodiversity of pollinators indigenous to the natural and urban ecosystems of the Greater Toronto Area.
+a series of art installations and community outreach projects which focus on the biodiversity of pollinators indigenous to the natural and urban ecosystems of Canada and beyond

 Feeds: